In this post, I talk about how to launch a blog successfully, and how to start over and relaunch if your blog has been dormant for a while. Dive in!

 Most bloggers already have their blog posts on their home page, but if you have other information on your home page, a separate blog page keeps all of your posts in one place.

 The About page is one of the most important but often neglected parts of your website.
 This is one of the most visited pages so don’t take this one for granted!

 Have a page where all your contact details (email address, social media pages) can be easily found, BUT of course without disclosing your actual address and phone numbers.

 Total Investment: $90.08

 Days 7-13: Content Creation

 If you followed the above process, you would have a fully functioning and professional-looking blog in one week!
-Which means you can dedicate the entire second week into the actual creation of content.
+This means you can dedicate the entire second week to the actual creation of content.